aendie/SFalmanac-Py2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Typesetting is done by LaTeX or MiKTeX so you first need to install:

 * Python v2.x (2.6 or later)
-* Skyfield and PyEphem (only for planet magnitudes)
+* Skyfield (and PyEphem - only for planet magnitudes)
 * TeX/LaTeX&nbsp;&nbsp;or&nbsp;&nbsp;MiKTeX

 &nbsp;&nbsp;&nbsp;&nbsp;When MiKTeX first runs it will require installation of additional packages.